oktadev/okta-blog/_source/_posts/2022-01-13-spring-cloud-contract.md

 ```bash
 ./mvnw spring-boot:run
 ```
-## Generate a JWT and Test the Secure App
+## Generate a JWT and test the secure app

 To generate a valid JWT, you need to create an OpenID Connect (OIDC) application on Okta and use the OIDC Debugger application to request a JWT from the OIDC application.